slac-epics/ADEuresys/docs/ADEuresys/ADEuresys.rst

      - 3.7
      - 1.11

-I tried two schemes to see if I could increase the file saving rate to keep up with the Mikrotron camera.
+I tried three schemes to see if I could increase the file saving rate to keep up with the Mikrotron camera.

 The first was to load 2 NDFileHDF5 plugins, and use NDPluginScatter to send every other frame to each plugin.
 If file rate was limited by CPU load on the HDF5 plugin this should improve performance.